KWMZ-FM: Hurricane Katrina and silence

+On Top Communications owner Steve Hegwood would later return to the New Orleans market in 2024 via his current company Core Radio Group, taking over KLRZ under a time brokerage agreement (with an option to purchase) and flipping it to urban contemporary under his Streetz brand.

 Hurricane Gustav and silence

 On August 29, 2008, KNOU went off the air due to the approach of Hurricane Gustav.
 When Gustav made landfall on September 1, 2008, KNOU's temporary site at Buras, Louisiana, was hit with storm surge and rain which damaged the facilities and flooded the studio facilities trailer with roughly five feet of water.
 The equipment and transmitter were deemed a total loss so on September 24, 2008, KNOU filed for a new "remain silent" authority from the FCC.

 New ownership

 On October 6, 2008, the Debtor-In-Possession reached an agreement to transfer the license and equipment leases for KNOU to Power Broadcasting, LLC.
 According to the Asset Purchase agreement filed with the FCC, Power Broadcasting had a secured loan for $8 million that it presented to the bankruptcy court and was awarded the station's assets, subject to FCC approval.
 The transfer was completed on December 1, 2008..